CURRENT NEWS

 Science

-In Science we will be learning all about Animals Including Humans and learning about how to keep ourselves healthy through healthy food choices and finding out all about the importance of exercise – check out our Science Knowledge Organiser to find out more!
+In Science we will be finishing off learning all about Animals Including Humans and learning about how to keep ourselves healthy through healthy food choices and finding out all about the importance of exercise before moving onto our new Living things and their habitats topic – check out our Science Knowledge Organiser to find out more!
+We will be learning all about and considering the answers to:

 Art / Design Technology